Aftorres02/blog_app_examples/post_2025/20_DBMS_AQ/blog_post.md

 # A Simple Oracle Advanced Queue (DBMS AQ) Example: Automatic Callback
 Oracle Advanced Queuing (AQ) provides a powerful mechanism for **automatic, event-driven data processing** with built-in retry mechanisms and callback functions.

-In this post, we'll explore how to implement a **fully automated data synchronization system** using DBMS_AQ callbacks that automatically processes messages as they arrive, with intelligent retry handling for failed operations.
+In this post, we'll explore how to implement a **fully automated data synchronization system** using DBMS_AQ callbacks that automatically process messages as they arrive, with intelligent retry handling for failed operations.

+[Complete Implementation on GitHub](https://github.com/Aftorres02/blog_app_examples/blob/master/post_2025/20_DBMS_AQ/simple_queue_example.sql) - Full working code example

 ## What is Oracle Advanced Queuing?